serverless/blog/posts/2017-10-10-serverless-conf-2017-nyc-recap.md

 ## Why the Fuss About Serverless?
 by [Simon Wardley](https://twitter.com/swardley)

 Simon regaled the crowd with a thoughtful appraisal of how we think about systems—and what this all means for serverless.
-It was densely packed and every slide was good, so information was kind of flying at our heads.
-But here are some of his key points:
+Here are some of his key points:

 **Maps don’t equal Diagrams**<br>
 Maps help us better conceptualize problem spaces; we should all be making them.
 But what most developers call 'maps' (systems maps, anyone?), aren't actually maps.